 (c) an order of forfeiture.

+[Section 11 amended: No. 8 of 2012 s.
+75.]

 12. Sentences etc., Supreme Court may suspend etc.

 (1) At any time after an appeal under this Division is commenced against a decision of a court of summary jurisdiction, the Supreme Court may make any order it thinks fit that suspends or continues in effect until the appeal is concluded —